gbrough/GettingStartedMachineLearning/Readme.md

 - ML is a long journey.
 At least 10,000+ hours is the short answer (5-10 years full time)
 - You can make a serious impact in a year by dedicating a few hours a day with these resources.

+## How to Study
+ - Find your motivation(why)
+ - Find some friends to stay motivated (who)
+ - Express your progress daily and weekly (for example, Meetup/Github/Youtube What, When, Where)
+ - Follow a circulum (How)

 ## Top learning resources for machine learning

 ### 1. [100-Days of ML Code](https://github.com/Avik-Jain/100-Days-Of-ML-Code)